Exotic Pets

 - Medical management of illnesses

-- Surgical procedures (routine and specialized)
+- Surgical procedures (routine & specialized)

 - End-of-life care and humane euthanasia